tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Thickness** sets the size of the brush used to draw the geometric shapes.

 - **Hardness** sets the amount of antialiasing along the shape border.
-This is available for Toonz Raster and Raster drawings only.
+This is available for Smart Raster and Raster drawings only.

 - **Opacity** sets the opacity of the shape border.
 Overlapping areas are not considered while drawing over the same shape, but only when different shapes are overlapping.
 This is available for Raster drawings only.

 - **Shape:** sets the type of shape you want to draw.
 Available options are: Rectangle, Circle, Ellipse, Line, Polyline, Arc and Polygon.
 In case you want to draw a **Polygon**, the **Polygon Sides:** lets you set the number of sides.

 - **Auto Group** automatically defines any drawn closed shape (i.e. rectangles, circles, ellipses, polygons and closed polylines) as a group, *thus creating a new layer that is placed in front of the other drawing vectors*, without intersecting them (see  :ref:`Grouping and Ungrouping Vectors <grouping_and_ungrouping_vectors>`  ).
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Auto Fill** automatically paints the area defined by any drawn closed shape (i.e. rectangles, circles, ellipses, polygons and closed polylines) with the same style used for drawing.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Snap** allows for the snapping of the cursor to other already drawn strokes of the same level, while drawing the shape.
 It has three levels of sensitivity: **Low**, **Med** and **High**.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Selective** allows the drawing operations not to affect already drawn lines.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

 - **Pencil** mode draws geometric shapes without antialiasing, that is with jagged edges.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

 - **Cap** option sets the shape of the ends of open shapes you are going to draw.
 Options are **Butt** for squared ends, **Round** for semicircular ends, and **Projecting** for squared ends extending beyond the end of the line, according to the vector thickness.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Join** option sets the shape of the straight corners along the shapes you are going to draw.
 Options are **Miter** for pointed corners, **Round** for rounded corners, **Bevel** for squared corner.
-This is available for Toonz Vector drawings only.
+This is available for Vector drawings only.

 - **Miter:** sets the maximum length of a miter join, that is computed multiplying the miter value by the stroke thickness.
 If the length exceeds the maximum value, the *Miter* join is turned into a *Bevel* join.
-This is available for Toonz Vector levels only, and only if the **Join** option is set to **Miter**.
+This is available for Vector levels only, and only if the **Join** option is set to **Miter**.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.